Jeeva (2014 film): Production

-Soundtrack
+Music

-The film's score and soundtrack are composed by D. Imman under Sony Music India's label.
-The film notably had its songs' lyrics written by Vairamuthu and his two sons Madhan Karky and Kabilan Vairamuthu, becoming the first such album to have the trio from the same family.
-A launch event was held on 12 September 2014.
+The film's score and soundtrack are composed by D. Imman under the Sony Music India label.
+The film notably had its songs' lyrics written by Vairamuthu and his two sons Madhan Karky and Kabilan Vairamuthu; Madhan Kary believed Jeeva was the first such album to have the trio from the same family.
+A launch event was held on 11 September 2014.